Accelerated BSN Common Questions

 No. We are able to access those transcripts for you, however, any non-Creighton transcripts that you previously submitted to Creighton for your previous degree may need to be resent.

-Pre-requisites can be in progress when you apply to the program, but applicants must have one of the following course sequences completed before the application deadline.
+Pre-requisites can be in progress when you apply to the program, but applicants must have two of the following courses completed before the application deadline.

 All pre-requisites must be completed prior to the start date of the program.